-The university encourages those who have experienced interpersonal violence to report these incidents to the Title IX Coordinator or the John Carroll Police Department and local law enforcement.
+The university encourages those who have experienced interpersonal violence to report these incidents to the Title IX Coordinator, David Sipusic at 216.397.6699 or the John Carroll Police Department and local law enforcement.
 Recipients of the behavior have the right, however, not to provide a statement to the Title IX Coordinator, JCUPD or local law enforcement.

 Any student who wishes to receive more information on reporting processes, and/or obtain resource/referral information are encouraged to use VPAC.
 VPAC can also provide the recipient of the behavior with an advocate throughout the entire reporting process.
-The VPAC Program Coordinator can be reached at (216) 397-2175 or through the JCU 24-hour hotline at (216) 397-CALL (2255).
+The VPAC Program Coordinator can be reached at (216) 397-2175 (during business hours).

 Filing a report does not necessarily obligate the recipient of the behavior to pursue disciplinary or criminal charges.
 Although the local police and university officials (including the Title IX Coordinator and JCUPD) have an obligation to protect the community from those who have engaged in violations of the Interpersonal Violence Policy, including relationship violence, stalking, sexual harassment, sexual assault, non-consensual sexual contact, and sexual exploitation, they are also mindful of the needs and desires of the recipient of the behavior when addressing any alleged offenses.
 There may be instances in which the University and/or law enforcement bodies pursue charges without the cooperation of the recipient of the behavior.